-The Council reviewed BOG Proposal 25: Review the intensive management findings for Unimak caribou and determine objectives if applicable and Proposal 26: Determine customary and traditional uses of the Unimak Island caribou herd (Unit 10 - Unimak Island).
-The Council decided not to provide any position or comment to the BOG on these proposals.
+The Council reviewed BOG Proposal 25: Review the intensive management findings for Unimak caribou and determine objectives if applicable and Proposal 26: Determine customary and traditional uses of the Unimak Island caribou herd (Unit 10 - Unimak Island). and decided not to provide any position or comment to BOG.

-The Council reviewed BOG Proposal 30: shorten the wolf trapping season in Units 9 and 10 and Proposal 31: close wolverine trapping and hunting in Unit 10 and expressed their opposition to Proposal 30 and their support to Proposal 31.
+The Council reviewed BOG Proposal 30 shorten the wolf trapping season in Units 9 and 10 and Proposal 31 close wolverine trapping and hunting in Unit 10 and expressed their opposition to Proposal 30 and their support to Proposal 31.
 Since Proposal 30 will reduce the harvest of wolves, the Council believes that it will impede the caribou recovery.
 In regard to Proposal 31, the Council commented that to their knowledge there is only a small number of wolverines available in Unit 10 and they are not aware of anyone trapping wolverine there; therefore they support closing the season and the State biologist's position on wolverine.

-The Council supported Proposal 32: Close the nonresident season for Emperor Goose in Units 9 and 10.
-The Council opposed BOG Proposals 33 - 50 all of which request an increase in nonresident hunting opportunity for Emperor Geese in Units 9, 10, and 17; many request increasing the number of drawing permits for non-residents with some requesting allocating 50 percent of the permits to nonresident hunters for harvesting geese.
-The recent surveys show that the population numbers are down, and the hunt was reduced from 1,000 Emperor Geese allowable annual harvest to 500 statewide because the indicated total bird index dropped below 28,000 birds in 2021, which calls for a restricted quota.
-The Council supports the closure of the nonresident season in Units 9 and 10 until the indicated total bird index is above 28,000 birds.

-The subsistence users are putting forth a real effort to reduce their harvest to ensure that the Emperor Goose population goes up, but no effort has been observed on the part of nonresident hunters.
-Most Alaskan hunters are simply not hunting Emperor Geese, and the demand for this species is largely coming from nonresidents who hunt these birds for a trophy and not for food.
-While the non-resident hunters can afford to hire a guide and hunt one bird, the local subsistence users cannot and prefer to wait until the population numbers increase and they are allowed to hunt several birds at once.
-The Council is not against the guided hunts, especially because they help the local economy, but it is against issuing more permits to nonresident hunters because this undermines conservation efforts.
-The Council supports the Alaska Migratory Bird Co-Management Council's efforts to get the message out across the State on the importance of Emperor Goose conservation while also supporting harvest opportunities for subsistence users.
+The Council supports Proposal 32: Close the nonresident season for Emperor Goose in Units 9 and 10.
+The Council opposes BOG Proposal 33 through Proposal 50 all of which request an increase of Emperor Goose permits for non-residents with some requesting allocating 50 percent of the permits to non-resident hunters for harvesting geese in Unit 9, 10, and 17.
+The recent surveys show that the population numbers are down, and the hunt was reduced from 1,000 to 500 permits statewide.
+The Council supports the closure of the nonresident season in Units 9 and 10 until the population index is above 28,000 birds.
+The subsistence users are putting forth a real effort to reduce the harvest to ensure that the Emperor Goose population goes up, but no effort has been observed on the part of non-resident hunters.
+Most Alaskan hunters are simply not hunting Emperor Goose, and the demand for this species is largely coming from non-resident who hunt these birds for a trophy and not for food.
+While the nonresident hunters can afford to hire a guide and hunt one bird, the local subsistence users cannot and prefer to wait until the population numbers increase and they are allowed to hunt several birds at once.
+The Council is not against the guided hunts, especially because they help the local economy, but it is against issuing more permits to non-resident hunters because this undermines conservation efforts.
+The Council supports Alaska Migratory Bird Co-Management Council's efforts to get the message out across the State on the importance of Emperor Goose conservation while also supporting the opportunities for subsistence users.